javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 Each module has its own top-level scope.
 In other words, top-level variables and functions from a module are not seen in other scripts.

-In the example below, two scripts are imported, and `hello.js` tries to use `user` variable declared in `user.js`, and fails:
+In the example below, two scripts are imported, and `hello.js` tries to use `user` variable declared in `user.js`, and fails (you'll see the error in the console):

 [codetabs src="scopes" height="140" current="index.html"]